jennake/jennake/README.md

 🎓 **Harvard University** | B.A. in Applied Mathematics & Astronomy (Class of 2026)
 🏋️‍♀️ NCAA Division I Student-Athlete | Harvard-Radcliffe Heavyweight Rowing Team
-📍 Based in Cambridge, MA & Cornwall, UK | Open to AI, Data Science, and Research Opportunities in USA & UK
+📍 Based in Cambridge, MA & Cornwall, UK | Open to AI, Finance, and Data Science Opportunities in USA & UK

 ---